-You need a car to get to the trail head.
+You need a car to get to the trailhead.
 Drive to Vikersund and cross the river and go North.
-You will find a sign that says "Breilivegen" on your right hand side.
-You need 50 NOK in cash to get pass the first toll station.
-Drive along the road until you see a sign for "Djupengrop" on your right hand side.
+You will find a sign that says "Breilivegen" on your right-hand side.
+You need 50 NOK in cash to get past the first toll station.
+Drive along the road until you see a sign for "Djupengrop" on your right-hand side.
 You will need another 30 NOK for this road.
-Follow the road all the way to the top and park at the parking lot.
+Follow the road all the way to the top and park in the parking lot.

 In this area you will have snow quite late in the spring, therefore you will most likely need to wait until May to do this hike.
 Snow might be back in October so take a look at the weather forecast before you go.

 - There is a outhouse at Lunnaas, but otherwise you need to use nature’s toilet.

 Save and share